Arizona DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Arizona showed a one-day total of 26,913 clients in treatment, the majority of whom (24,958 or 93%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Arizona showed an one-day total of 26,913 clients in treatment, the majority of whom (24,958 or 93%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 2,097 (8%) were under the age of 18.

 Chart 3 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 9 years, there has been a steady increase in the number of admissions mentioning methamphetamine.